The Linear Point Standard Ruler with DESI DR1 and DR2 Data: The Linear Point

 Linear point measurements are often quoted in the form of an angle-like quantity \cite{anselmi2017_sdss, anselmi2023_cosmological_forecasts}:

 where $D_V$ is the isotropic volume distance defined as follows:

-This is analogous to the angular size of BAO standard ruler, defined as the ratio of the BAO radius $r_d$ and the angular diameter distance $D_A$.
+This is analogous to the angular size of the BAO standard ruler, defined as the ratio of the sound horizon at the drag epoch $r_d$ and the angular diameter distance $D_A$.
 The angular form of the linear point measurements $y_\mathrm{LP}$ further reduces the dependence on fiducial cosmology, since the fiducial and true cosmologies are related as follows: \cite{anselmi2017_sdss, anselmi2018_validation, anselmi2019_distance_inference, anselmi2023_cosmological_forecasts, odwyer2020}

-It is therefore natural to define a dimensionless parameter for the linear point, analogous to the BAO dilation parameters stated in Eq \ref{eq:qiso_bao} and \ref{eq:qpar_bao}, as the ratio of the quantities stated above:
+It is therefore natural to define a dimensionless parameter for the linear point, analogous to the BAO dilation parameters stated in Eqs. \ref{eq:qiso_bao} and \ref{eq:qpar_bao}, as the ratio of the quantities stated above:

-The subscript 'iso` follows the convention used in BAO analyses to indicate the isotropic size of the standard ruler; since there is no linear point-like feature in the quadrupole of the correlation function, we only concern ourselves with the relative size of the standard ruler compared to the fiducial cosmology.
-With this definition and the relation stated in Eq \ref{eq:ylp_equality}, we naturally expect $\alpha_\mathrm{iso}\approx1$ if the fiducial cosmology used to calculate the correlation function is the same as (or indistinguishable from) the true underlying cosmology.
+The subscript `iso' follows the convention used in BAO analyses to indicate the isotropic size of the standard ruler; since the linear point has no analog in the quadrupole, only the isotropic dilation is defined, and we drop the anisotropic decomposition used in BAO analyses.
+With this definition and the relation stated in Eq. \ref{eq:ylp_equality}, we naturally expect $\alpha_\mathrm{iso}\approx1$ if the fiducial cosmology used to calculate the correlation function is the same as (or indistinguishable from) the true underlying cosmology.
 However, the observed angular size of the linear point is related to measured linear point $s_\mathrm{LP}^\mathrm{obs}$ (simplified to $s_\mathrm{LP}$ hereon) as follows:

-To calculate the isotropic size of the \textit{observed} linear point standard ruler relative to the fiducial cosmology, we insert the above equation into Eq \ref{eq:qiso_lp_longform} to obtain:
+To calculate the isotropic size of the \textit{observed} linear point standard ruler relative to the fiducial cosmology, we insert the above equation into Eq. \ref{eq:qiso_lp_longform} to obtain:

+where the fiducial volume distances cancel.
 From here on, we refer to the quantity defined in Eq.~\ref{eq:qiso_bao} as $\alpha_\mathrm{iso,BAO}$ and the quantity defined in Eq.~\ref{eq:qiso_lp} as $\alpha_\mathrm{iso,LP}$.
 The calculation of the fiducial linear point is detailed later in Section \ref{sec:s_fid}.